Norah Smyth: Early life

+Activism

 In 1912, Smyth joined the Pioneer Players, Edith Craig's feminist theatre company.
 Also around this time, she joined the Women's Social and Political Union (WSPU), working as an unpaid chauffeur for Emmeline Pankhurst, and undertaking various other tasks for the WSPU headquarters.
-However, her greatest interest was in promoting the cause of working women, and this led her to join Sylvia Pankhurst's East London Federation of Suffragettes.
+However, her greatest interest was in promoting the cause of working women, and this led her to join Sylvia Pankhurst's East London Federation of Suffragettes (ELFS).
+She financed the publication of their weekly newspaper, the Woman’s Dreadnought (later the Worker's Dreadnought).

-In 1912 she was involved in an arson attack on the country home of the vehemently anti women's suffrage politician Lewis Harcourt.
+In 1912 Smyth was involved in an arson attack on the country home of the vehemently anti women's suffrage politician Lewis Harcourt.
 She managed to escape capture and go abroad, and only confided the story to her nephew many years later.
-She claimed the attack was on an empty part of the house to minimise risk to life and the art works it contained.
+She claimed the attack was on an empty part of the house to minimise risk to life and the artworks it contained.

+After returning to England, at New Year in 1914, Smyth was with Sylvia in Victoria Park, Hackney, when Sylvia was arrested after the expiration of her Cat and Mouse Act license.

-In early 1914, the group formed a "People's Army", which Smyth led.
+In early 1914, the ELFS formed a "People's Army of Defence", which Smyth led.
+The army drilled every Tuesday night.
 It undertook a parade in Ford Road, but Smyth was arrested for assault, and the idea was dropped.

-In 1914, Sylvia was called to Paris to discuss the future of her East London Federation with Christabel Pankhurst, leader of the WSPU.
+In 1914, Sylvia was called to Paris to discuss the future of the ELFS with Christabel Pankhurst, leader of the WSPU.
 Smyth accompanied Sylvia, making travel arrangements and organising disguises, in order that Sylvia could avoid arrest on public order charges.
-Sylvia and Christabel agreed a clean split between their groups.
+Sylvia and Christabel agreed on a clean split between their groups.

 Smyth remained active in the East London group and when, in 1916, it became the Women's Suffrage Federation (WSF), she was chosen as its treasurer.
-Although generally seen as a loyal supporter of Sylvia Pankhurst, Smyth was sometimes able to change her opinion; for example, she strongly advised her to remain active in the Women's International League for Peace and Freedom when Sylvia had been planning to resign.
+Although generally seen as a loyal supporter of Sylvia Pankhurst, Smyth was sometimes able to change her opinion; for example, she strongly advised her to remain active in the Women's International League for Peace and Freedom (WILPF) when Sylvia had been planning to resign.
 She was also concerned, in her role as treasurer, that as Sylvia became more outspoken against World War I and, later, in support of communism, that it was discouraging donations to the WSF.
 When the WSF set up a toy factory, Smyth was a strong supporter, and when in 1920 the factory was in financial difficulties, Smyth sold personal items to bail it out.